redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/2-patching/automated-patch-management.md

 ![](https://lh5.googleusercontent.com/klMOgyLq2WU9n-HLfmGNK_6pfnzPdCvWmtHmkpA8wbLyovxA3yUd9secxvV7i-sRcpK15xKFJICKNPXCb7UUBPfR4snw3mm_9eIETcUbur2oUkzmQ54NVjL19LV8CnWPPG6dfd10)

 -   There are two more nodes to add to this workflow.
-Hover the Publish Content View node and select the GREEN +.
+Hover the 'SATELLITE / RHEL - Publish Content View' node and select the GREEN +.
 Then click on 'SATELLITE / RHEL - Promote Content View'.
 There is a survey attached that requires variables for content view, current lifecycle environment, and next lifecycle environment.
 For the purpose of this lab we're going to promote Dev to QA.

 -   Select RHEL7 for 'Content View'